 During the event, free parking will be available at the Town of Leesburg parking garage on Loudoun Street (between Wirt and King Streets) and the Loudoun County parking garage at the intersection of Loudoun and Harrison Streets.
 Additional parking will be available at Ida Lee Park, and a free shuttle will be available to transport visitors from there (and elsewhere in the city) to the festival grounds.

 Leesburg is within an hour Washington, D.C. and offers a wide variety of local attractions, making it an excellent day trip or weekend getaway from the nation's capital.
 If you're planning on visiting during the Leesburg Flower and Garden Festival, the city will be overrun with the celebrations, but other times of the year there are many great attractions to experience without the crowds.

-With a population of over 42,000—many of whom commute to D.C. for work—Leesburg is home to several historic sites including a number of fully restored, early 19th century homes and 21 registered sites on the National Registry of Historic Places.
+With a population of nearly 50,000—many of whom commute to D.C. for work—Leesburg is home to several historic sites including a number of fully restored, early 19th century homes and 21 registered sites on the National Registry of Historic Places.
 The Marshall House, Exeter Plantation, and Morven Park, the estate of Virginia Governor Westmoreland Davis are all located within the Leesburg area.

 Accommodations in Leesburg include Best Western, Comfort Suites, Clarion Inn, Hampton Inn, the Leesburg Colonial Inn, and the Lansdowne Resort and Spa, and there are plenty of great restaurants to enjoy during your stay.